exvim/exvim.github.io/docs/intro.md

 - temporary files
 - ...

-After exVim started, type `:Update` command and exVim will helps you update project files.
+After exVim started, type `:Update` command, exVim will helps you update project files.

 ## How do you integrate Vim-plugins?